Scalingo/developers-documentation/_scalingo_api/events.md

 * **Project Edited**

-_When:_ A project is renamed and/or switched from/to default
+_When:_ A project is renamed and/or switched to default `type=edit_project`
-`type=edit_project`

 {:.table}